trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 Tickets came with Tezos **Edo** upgrade, they are great and often misunderstood.

-Ticket structure :
+Ticket structure:

-- Ticketer : (address) the creator contract address.
+- Ticketer: (address) the creator contract address.
-- Value : (any) Can be any type from string to bytes.
+- Value: (any) Can be any type from string to bytes.
 It holds whatever arbitrary values.
-- Amount : (nat) quantity of tickets minted.
+- Amount: (nat) quantity of tickets minted.

-Tickets features :
+Tickets features:

-- Not comparable : it makes no sense to compare tickets because tickets from same type are all equals and can be merged into a single ticket.
+- Not comparable: it makes no sense to compare tickets because tickets from same type are all equals and can be merged into a single ticket.
 When ticket types are different then it is no more comparable.
-- Transferable : you can send ticket into a Transaction parameter.
+- Transferable: you can send ticket into a Transaction parameter.
-- Storable : only on smart contract storage for the moment (Note : a new protocol release will enable it for implicit account soon).
+- Storable: only on smart contract storage for the moment (Note: a new protocol release will enable it for implicit account soon).
-- Non dupable : you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance.
+- Non dupable: you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance.
-- Splittable : if amount is > 2 then you can split ticket object into 2 objects.
+- Splittable: if amount is > 2 then you can split ticket object into 2 objects.
-- Mergeable : you can merge ticket from same ticketer and same type.
+- Mergeable: you can merge ticket from same ticketer and same type.
-- Mintable/burnable : anyone can create and destroy tickets.
+- Mintable/burnable: anyone can create and destroy tickets.

-Example of usage :
+Example of usage:

-- Authentication and Authorization token : giving a ticket to a user provides you Authentication.
+- Authentication and Authorization token: giving a ticket to a user provides you Authentication.
 Adding some claims/rules on the ticket provides you some rights.
-- Simplified FA1.2/FA2 token : representing crypto token with tickets (mint/burn/split/join), but it does not have all same properties and does not respect the TZIP standard.
+- Simplified FA1.2/FA2 token: representing crypto token with tickets (mint/burn/split/join), but it does not have all same properties and does not respect the TZIP standard.
-- Voting rights : giving 1 ticket that count for 1 vote on each member.
+- Voting rights: giving 1 ticket that count for 1 vote on each member.
-- Wrapped crypto : holding XTZ collateral against a ticket, and redeeming it later.
+- Wrapped crypto: holding XTZ collateral against a ticket, and redeeming it later.
 - Many others ...

 ### Minting